How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 Value pricing is customer-focused pricing, meaning creators can base the pricing on how much the customer believes a product is worth.

-You are probably thinking: "but there are so many courses out there, so how is my online course unique?"
+You are probably thinking: "But there are so many courses out there, so how is my online course unique?"

 How can I find out how to price an online course?